rak-n-rok/Krake/CONTRIBUTING.md

 #   certificate authentication, create a certificate for the API server.
 #   This required "cfssl" to be installed.
 support/pki "system:api-server"
+# An additional certificate can be created for each components (schedulers and controller),
+# by adding the appropriate path to the configuration file.
+Example:
+support/pki "system:scheduler"

-# Run the API server
+# Run the API echo-demo
 python -m krake.api

-# Run the scheduler
+# Run the echo-demo
 python -m krake.controller.scheduler

 # Run the Kubernetes application controller